-Samsung's 840 Pro may not be the strongest in every single category, but it's arguably the best SSD you can buy -- especially when you consider the company's reputation for delivering quick and stable drives.
-Alternatively, if additional flash is a concern, Samsung's 840 Evo 1TB is one of the quickest and most affordable high-end drives around at $0.65/GB or less courtesy of its TLC NAND storage and SLC/DRAM caches.
-The OCZ Vector, SanDisk Extreme II SSD, Crucial M500 and countless older flagships remain viable options as well.
+Samsung's SSD 850 Pro is arguably the best SSD you can buy right now, especially when you consider the company's reputation for delivering quick and stable drives.
+Alternatively, if additional flash is a concern, Samsung's 840 EVO 1TB is one of the quickest and most affordable high-end drives around at just $0.47/GB or less courtesy of its TLC NAND storage and SLC/DRAM caches.

 This wouldn't be much of a Luxury computer without a Blu-ray burner, and at under $100 the LG drive we've chosen is among the most affordable you'll find.

-Corsair's HX Series 850W PSU ought to supply your dream PC with enough juice.
-Noteworthy specifications include a 140mm thermally-controlled fan, 70A on a single +12V rail, 80 Plus Gold Certified, and lengthy cables with connectors for 12 SATA drives, six PCI-E graphics cards, and 12 peripheral devices.
+Silverstone’s Strider Gold S 850W PSU ought to supply your dream PC with enough juice.
+Noteworthy specifications include a 120mm silent 18dBA fan, 70A on a single +12V rail, 80 Plus Gold Certified, and lengthy cables with connectors for 8 SATA drives, four PCI-E graphics cards, and 6 peripheral devices.
 What's more, the unit features a modular cable design, so you'll be able to keep your system free of unnecessary clutter.

 Your monitor choice will probably vary depending on how much of a "luxury" budget you're truly working with.
-If money isn't a concern, we'd buy two or maybe even three of Dell's latest 30" UltraSharp -- a favorite of our lead hardware editor Steve and an object of desire for several other staffers.
+If money isn't a concern, we'd buy two or maybe even three of Dell's latest 30" UltraSharp.
 At half that price, it becomes a toss up between two high-res 27" IPS displays and a single 30" UltraSharp.
-We'd opt for the former, but we're admittely at the point where there's no turning back from having at least dual monitors.
+We'd opt for the former, but we're admittedly at the point where there's no turning back from having at least dual monitors.

 If all of the above are too pricey, we'd recommend considering the pick for our Enthusiast's PC (a budget-minded 27" 2560x1440 IPS display).
-Conversely, it doesn't get much bigger than Dell's 32" 4K UHD display, though it costs more than the core Luxury build at $3,500 and that sum doesn't necessarily buy you a flawless experience with software DPI scaling, graphics drivers and other technologies playing catch-up.
+Conversely, it doesn't get much bigger than Dell's 32" 4K UHD display, though it's very expensive and unfortunately that sum doesn't buy you a flawless experience with software DPI scaling, graphics drivers and other technologies playing catch-up.

 Mouse & Keyboard

 Between the number of possible keyboard and mouse combinations in the high-end price range, and the various uses you could be making of this system it's virtually impossible to recommend a single component.
-That said, we think Logitech's G400s mouse is a good starting point as it's suitable for just about any build.
-If you're looking for something a bit pricier than that, we recently tested a dozen or so gaming mice from Logitech, Razer, SteelSeries and other major brands (be sure to scroll through the comments to that article has valuable feedback too if you're seeking the perfect fit).
+That said, we think Logitech G502 Proteus Core Tunable mouse as its one of the best gaming mice we have ever used.